mui/material-ui/docs/src/pages/components/buttons/buttons.md

 {{"demo": "pages/components/buttons/IconButtons.js"}}

+## Click handlers for buttons

+All buttons accept an `onClick` handler that is ultimately passed to the `ButtonBase`.
+You are able to access the event or pass your own value(s).

+{{"demo": "pages/components/buttons/ButtonsOnClickHandler.js"}}

 ## Customized buttons

 Here are some examples of customizing the component.
 You can learn more about this in the